js-emacs/js2-refactor.el/README.md

  * `C-S-down` and `C-S-up` moves the current line up or down.
 If the line is an element in an object or array literal, it makes sure that the commas are still correctly placed.

-## Bugs

- * **Undoing past an extract-variable messes up the buffer.** It's definitely because of mark-multiple being used in an interactive command that also modifies the buffer.
-The contents of master is mirrored.
-One possible solution is to modify mark-multiple to be more like multiple-cursors.
-Other solutions are most welcome.

 ## Todo